 Pork Bones

-Pork bones are more rigid than poultry bones, so the risk of injury to a parrot’s beak is higher.
+Pork bones are more rigid than poultry bones, so the risk of injury to a parrot’s beak is elevated.
 Also, red meat is fattier, higher in calories, and contains more bad (LDL) cholesterol than white meat.

 Fish Bones